Coast Guard, DHS.

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
-This NPRM has not been designated a “significant regulatory action,” under Executive Order 12866.
-Accordingly, the NPRM has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.
+This rule has not been designated a “significant regulatory action,” under Executive Order 12866.
+Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.
 This regulatory action determination is based on the size, location, duration, and entities impacted by the safety zone.
-The safety zone affects approximately 350-yards of Taylor Bayou Turning Basin north of latitude 29°50′57.45″ N. Only one facility receives vessels within this zone and that facility would be permitted to receive vessels based on previously agreed to maneuvering calculations and plans.
+The safety zone affects approximately 350-yards of Taylor Bayou Turning Basin north of latitude 29° 50′57.45′ N. A facility receives vessels within this zone and that facility would be permitted to receive vessels based on previously agreed to maneuvering calculations and plans.

 B. Impact on Small Entities

 The Regulatory Flexibility Act of 1980, 5 U.S.C.
 601-612, as amended, requires Federal agencies to consider the potential impact of regulations on small entities during rulemaking.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.
 The Coast Guard received no comments from the Small Business Administration on this rulemaking.
 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.